humdrum-tools/humdrum-documentation/guide/ch27/index.md

 texts celebrate the ecstacy of love or lament the sorrow of loss.
 Yet other texts exhibit little emotional content.
-Suppose that we wanted to create a tool that would allow us to estimate the degree of emotional
-\"charge\" in the lyrics of any given vocal work.
+Suppose that we wanted to create a tool that would allow us to estimate the degree of emotional "charge" in the lyrics of any given vocal work.
 A simple approach might be to look for words that are commonly associated with high emotional content.